-São Paolo native Dennis Zanatta came to the U.S. as an in-house cinematographer for TV Global.
+São Paulo native Dennis Zanatta came to the U.S. as an in-house cinematographer for TV Globo.
 Since earning a Master of Fine Arts (MFA) in Cinematography at the American Film Institute, he has been based in Los Angeles.
 He is a member of the Brazilian Society of Cinematographers (ABC).
 His credits include numerous documentaries and commercials as well as the feature films “Loulou” and “Detained,” and he won Best Cinematography at the Indie Series Awards for his work on the narrative web series “In Absentia,” currently streaming on Amazon Prime.

 Zanatta’s most recent project is a short film titled “Grace,” which tells the true story of Shoshana Johnson, the first black female prisoner of war in American history.
 Sitting down with ARRI, he shares his thought process on the film’s imagery.

 Tell us about the genesis of your short film “Grace.”